Fortnite Keeps Crashing on PC – What To Do

-A prime example of when it is Epic’s fault that Fortnite crashes is update 5.21 when they introduced a bug that kept crashing the game.
+A prime example of when it is Epic’s fault that Fortnite crashes was update 5.21.
+When they introduced a bug that kept crashing the game.
 It was quickly addressed but didn’t endear the developer to the player base.

 There are other crashes that aren’t the fault of Epic and those are the ones I’m going to concentrate on here.
 Issues with your local PC that can be quickly fixed so you can get your game on as quickly as possible.